aenriii/aenrisite/pages/003-aenrisite.md

 2. [size=1.5em] the ability to get lyrics from a spotify song id.

-this proved to be the most brutal part, at least for as far as i got. i attempted scraping the api of a spicetify plugin, i tried using respot, i tried just about everything i could think of including re-implementing a smaller bit of librespot
+this proved easily difficult for seemingly no reason; i attempted scraping the api of a spicetify plugin, i tried using respot, i tried just about everything i could think of including re-implementing a smaller bit of librespot in typescript, and ended up depending on a black-box api that the spicetify plugin [beautiful-lyrics]() used

 3. [size=1.5em] a server-side method for quick html/css codegen to animate lyrics

-oh dear god.
+[size=1.2em,bold] oh dear god. three iterations over two programming languages, as well as an indescribable amount of failed attempts to even think of a structure for this application, and i gave up. the effort was not worth it to create such a small part of my website